shaw5lee/mini-board-asm/.instructors/README.md

 Goals of this problem:
 - Understanding base+offset and general memory dereferencing
 - Conditional logic and early-exit
+- Can optimize code with test and nderstanding of flags
 - Iterating off of other code
 ```